 The Day the League Actually Worked

 This introduction covers The Day the League Actually Worked within League Successes for GCSE History.
-Revise League Successes in Conflict and Tension 1918-1939 for GCSE History with 8 exam-style questions and 5 flashcards.
-This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
+Revise League Successes in Conflict and Tension 1918-1939 for GCSE History with 8 exam-style questions and 15 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 1 of 14 in this topic.
 Use this introduction to connect the idea to the wider topic before moving on to questions and flashcards.

 📖 The Day the League Actually Worked